equalframework/equal-doc/docs/architecture-concepts/http-native.md

+# HTTP native

-eQual complies with HTTP standard (so it is ready to be used in a ReSTful API context) and analyzes HTTP messages to route client requests to the appropriate controller.
+eQual complies with HTTP standards : it natively analyzes HTTP messages to route client requests to the appropriate controller and outputs resulting data as an HTTP response.

+It can be seamlessly used in both CLI or ReSTful API context.